Abhash404/AndroidPre-Work/README.md

 The following optional features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item and then have any changes to the text reflected in the todo list
+* [ ] User can tap a todo item in the list and bring up an edit screen for the todo item and then have any changes to the text reflected in the todo list

 The following additional features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* improvement on the app functionality:
 - [x] Splash screen created
 - [x] Loading bar created to match the duration of splash screen